andrew1007/mrfa-demo/article/6-state-tree-mutations.md

 ![localImage](./resources/pt2-fig-6.png)

-Ex.
-2
-This algorithm is functionally identical.
-But now that we're thinking about node transformations, they are worlds apart.
-This transformation strategy will return the same subnode if the `id` is different.
+The following transformation algorithm is almost identical.
+But in terms of node replacements, they are worlds apart.
+The specific node in question is surgically replaced, via conditional shallow merge.
+No other nodes are affected.

 ```typescript
 const updateDate = (newDate, currId) => {